Quo Vadis Days

 • Check out the material available on this site and our social media accounts for more information about events and discernment tips.

-• Trust that your God has a plan for you, that he sustains you through it all, and that he is inviting you to make disciples of all nations in a unique and profound way.
+• Trust that your God has a plan for you, that he sustains you through it all, and that he is inviting you to know the hope that is found in his call.

 What is Diocesan Priesthood?